- Iodine Deficiency & Thyroid Function

 |9 - 13||120||600|

-North American vegans should take a modest iodine supplement; 75-150 µg every day or every other day should be enough.
+North American vegans should take a modest iodine supplement; 75-150 µg every few days.

 Vegan iodine supplements can be found in most grocery or natural food stores, and most multivitamins contain iodine.